Share

 UN Peacekeeping

-For 76 years, UN Peacekeeping has been one of the most important tools for mitigating conflict and promoting peace and security around the globe.
+For nearly 80 years, UN peacekeeping has been one of the most important tools for mitigating conflict and promoting peace and security around the globe.

 11 PEACEKEEPING MISSIONS

-UN Peacekeeping is made up of more than 72,000 field personnel, with 121 countries contributing troops, police, and civilian personnel, including several dozen peacekeepers from the U.S.
+UN peacekeeping is made up of about 60,000 field personnel, with 121 countries contributing troops, police and civilian personnel, including several dozen peacekeepers from the U.S.

 8x MORE COST EFFECTIVE